chanakyapvs/Biconomy-Test/README.md

 3. you can find your account address on top right corner
 4. clicking on the title of the dapp takes you to this code

+Note reload the page after every of the below operations

 Form 1:
 A time lock wallet for ETH -
 - inputs: To whom you want to send ether, Release time of funds in epoch time, Amount in Wei